pvictordev/calculla/README.md

 # CALCULLA
-# A Calculator app made on React
+# Calculator app made on React
 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).